Browse CIA Jobs

 As a CIA employee, you’ll also get the satisfaction of knowing your work is part of something bigger than yourself.
 Our work is driven by one mission: to keep our Nation safe.
 Every day is an opportunity to enhance U.S. national security.

-- Bachelor’s degree in one of the following with emphasis on statistical analysis:
+- Bachelor’s degree in one of the following:

 - Computer Science